On the Preservation of Quasilocality by the Integration-Out Transformation: Quasilocality

 where $\lesssim$ means less than a constant multiple of.
-It thus follows that the square of the expression above is bounded from above by a constant multiple of $||| a_n |||^A $ for some integer $A$.\footnote{Twice the sum of all the $\alpha_{i_1, \dots, i_m}$ works.} As follows by Fernique's theorem, each such expression is integrable, and we have our claim.
+It thus follows that the square of the expression (\ref{eq:local}) above is bounded from above by a constant multiple of $||| a_n |||^{2k} $.
+As follows by Fernique's theorem, each such expression is integrable, and we have our claim.

 We can now make an important